Constitution

 Section 1.
 The officers of the Academy shall be of two kinds, elective and appointive.

 b.
-The appointed officers shall include an Editor of the official publication, and an Editor of the Academy Newsletter.
+The appointed officers shall include an Editor of the Transactions of the Kansas Academy of Science, an Editor of the Academy Newsletter, an Historian, and Director of the Kansas Junior Academy of Science (KJAS).

 Section 2.
 No one individual may hold two or more elective offices concurrently.

 Section 3.
-The terms of office for the President, President-Elect, Vice President, Immediate Past President, Secretary, and Treasurer shall be one year, and for the Director of the KJAS, three years; those for the Council Members-at-Large shall be for three years (with election to provide for staggered terms so that no more than two council members shall be elected in any one (year).
+The terms of office for the President, President-Elect, Vice President, Immediate Past President, Secretary, and Treasurer shall be one year, and for the Director of the KJAS, three years; those for the Council Members-at-Large shall be for three years (with election to provide for staggered terms so that no more than two council members shall be elected in any one year); and those for the Historian shall be three years.

 Section 4.
 The duties of the elective officers shall be as follows: